stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=cloudflare&f=live).

+"If your server is behind Cloudflare, you are losing, big time.
+The vast Internet multitudes see that "check all the crosswalks" captcha, and click away." by @[BobPurvy1](https://twitter.com/BobPurvy1/status/1222337944473755650)

+"google recaptcha actually sux sometime they give captcha that can never be solved.
+And one day i solved like 15 minutes and gave up.
+All was due to fault of cloudflare which uses dummy google recaptcha." by @[shirshak55](https://twitter.com/shirshak55/status/1224041961125867520)

 "I get blocked by cloudflare a lot, as well as a ludicrous amount of recaptchas (I suspect it is due to ad/JS/cookie-blocking)." by @[tnhh](https://twitter.com/tnhh/status/1219698503649234944)

 "Cloudflare having some issues reaching the bouqs flower website because of a security service protecting it from cyber attacks?
 Clearly not trying anything malicious just need flowers lmao" by @[PlagueBitch](https://twitter.com/PlagueBitch/status/1223292192439119872)